Pizzawookiee/zeroclaw_agentic_commerce/README.md

 ## **4. Running a Skill From an Agent**

-This is the current in-progress Microsoft PowerShell command for calling the `search_catalog` skill through A2A.
+Assuming that zeroclaw gateway is currently activated, this is the current in-progress Microsoft PowerShell command for calling the `search_catalog` skill through A2A.

 ```powershell
 $body = @{